Writing

 What violates basic heuristics?
 Where is cognitive load too high?
 Where does the system ask for trust before earning it?
 Where does the default nudge the wrong behavior?
 Where are we hiding uncertainty?
 Where would an agent need a confirmation gate?
 Where is the user forced to remember something the interface should carry?
 Where does the data model fight the user's mental model?

-That kind of prompt does not produce a vibe list.
-It produces a map of product pressure.
+That kind of prompt produces a map of product pressure.

 The next step is to turn that map into a testable claim.
 Not 'make this better,' but 'this intervention should reduce boilerplate answers,' or 'this review gate should increase confidence without lowering completion,' or 'this explanation should improve transfer to a novel scenario.'
-The claim does not need to be fancy.
-It needs to be inspectable.
+The claim needs to be inspectable.

 Then make the model argue with itself

-The useful move is not asking one model for ideas and shipping the prettiest answer.
-The useful move is running structured disagreement.
+The useful move is running structured disagreement instead of asking one model for ideas and shipping the prettiest answer.

 One pass can use Nielsen-style usability heuristics.
 Another can use behavioral-science lenses like friction, motivation, commitment, defaults, and timing.
 Another can use human-AI interaction principles: uncertainty visibility, reversibility, calibrated trust, controllability, and human review.
 Another can use product evidence: conversion drop-offs, repeated support issues, failed tasks, empty states, and qualitative pain.
 Another can use ML risk: confidence, explainability, data availability, privacy, and failure modes.

-Then the system can cluster the findings, separate symptoms from root causes, and rank opportunities by user harm, business leverage, implementation cost, evidence strength, and reversibility.
-This is where AI gets powerful.
-Not because it becomes brilliant.
-Because it can hold more lenses in working memory than a tired team can on a Tuesday afternoon.
+Then the system can cluster the findings, separate symptoms from root causes, and rank opportunities by user harm, business value, implementation cost, evidence strength, and reversibility.
+AI gets powerful here because it can hold more lenses in working memory than a tired team can on a Tuesday afternoon.

 Ideation gets better when it has constraints